 Welcome to the Leather Jackets Fishing Guide.
 Leather Jackets local fish species facts and Limits.
-Leather Jackets are a unique looking fish species which come in many different types in Victoria.
+Leather Jackets are a unique looking fish species that come in many different types in Victoria.
 There is the six-spinned, Chinaman, Horseshoe, toothbrush, Mosiac and fan-bellied to name just some.
 They’re often beautifully unique looking with rich colours, and can be difficult to catch as their sharp teeth can easily cut through the line and crush hooks.
-You’ll often find them around shallow reefs and weedy areas around Williamstown, Mornington, Geelong, Queenscliff, Blairgowrie, Altona, Rickets point and Flinders
+You’ll often find them around shallow reefs and weedy areas around Williamstown, Mornington, Geelong, Queenscliff, Blairgowrie, Altona, Rickets point and Flinders.

-With a scientific name of Monacanthidae Leather Jackets have no minimum legal size limit but a daily bag limit of 20.
+With the scientific name of Monacanthidae Leather Jackets have no minimum legal size limit but a daily bag limit of 20.
 We find that most leather jackets caught are between 20cm to 30 cm, but can grow just up to 70cm in size.
 A very underrated eating fish.
-Most anglers will throw them back but they are an excellent plate fish.
+Most anglers will throw them back but they are excellent plate fish.
 They have very few bones making them easy to clean and a soft sweet flesh

 Bait to catch Leather Jacket